 Payroll taxes from U.S. workers and their employers provide most of the money for Social Security benefit programs.

 That money goes into two Social Security trust funds, called Old-Age and Survivors Insurance and Disability Insurance.
-The first pays out retirement, spousal and survivor benefits while the second covers disability benefits.
+The first pays out benefits to retirees and their family members and survivors; the second covers benefits for workers with disabilities and their family members and survivors.

 About 80 cents of each dollar you pay in Social Security taxes goes to the old-age insurance fund, the rest to disability.
-In 2018, those taxes — called FICA for people with wage-earning jobs and SECA for the self-employed — brought in more than $885 billion, accounting for 88.2 percent of Social Security's revenue, according to the 2019 annual report from Social Security's board of trustees.
+In 2022, those taxes — called FICA for people with wage-earning jobs and SECA for the self-employed — brought in just over $1.1 trillion, accounting for 90.6 percent of Social Security's revenue, according to the 2023 annual report from Social Security's board of trustees.

 The rest of the revenue comes from these sources:

-- $83.3 billion from interest on money that the trust funds invested in federally guaranteed securities
+- $66.4 billion from interest on money that the trust funds invested in federally backed guaranteed securities

-- $35 billion from income taxes people paid on their Social Security benefits
+- $48.6 billion from federal income taxes people paid on their Social Security benefits

-- Less than $50 million from reimbursements to the trust funds from the U.S. Treasury
+- $183 million from reimbursements to the trust funds from the U.S. Treasury

 Keep in mind